t4d-classes/applied-javascript_05172021/angular-app/exercises/exercise-3.md

 # Exercise 3

+0. Utilize the Tool Header in Car Home.

 1. Move the color list in Color Home component to its own component in the Color Tool module.

 2. Move the car table in Car Home component to its own component in the Car Tool module.